 Hospitals should maintain a monthly supply of baby bundles, which are to be provided to families during their stay.
 An online ordering is available - just log in to view or adjust your monthly order.

-MCH services will provide baby bundles for eligible families that have not received their baby bundle from the hospital - such as home births, interstate and overseas births, or adoptive/foster carers.
+MCH services will provide baby bundles for eligible first-time families that have not received their baby bundle from the hospital - such as home births, interstate and overseas births, adoptive/foster carers or parents who did not receive their baby bundle in hospital

-MCH services should request individual baby bundles as required - these locations should not maintain a 'stock' of bundles.
+MCH services should request individual baby bundles as required - MCH centres should not maintain a 'stock' of bundles.
 To request a baby bundle, email the request to firstname.lastname@example.org.
-Please specify the quantity of bundles required, contact name and phone number, and delivery address.
+Please specify the quantity of bundles required, nurses' contact name and phone number, and delivery address (MCH Centre address).
+Please note that baby bundles cannot be posted directly to parents due to Privacy and Data Protection Act 2014.

 Hospitals: To place an order online, visit the online ordering .
 For enquiries about the ordering process, email email@example.com.